Helix1579/GMD/Blog Post 5 .md

-# Milestone 2: Unleashing the Beasts – My Dive into Enemy AI and Difficulty
+# Milestone 2:  Enemy AI and Difficulty

 ---

-With the core "run and gun" loop established, my next big challenge was bringing it to life with **worthy adversaries**.
-A game without enemies is just a **glorified walking simulator**, and my vision for dynamic, engaging combat demanded more than static targets.
+ A game without enemies is just a **glorified walking simulator**, and the vision for dynamic, engaging combat demanded more than static targets.

-Thus began **Milestone 2: Enemy AI and Difficulty Levels** — a journey into the **fascinating**, yet often **frustrating**, world of artificial intelligence and balancing gameplay challenge.

 ---

-## The Minds of Mayhem: Designing Enemy AI
+## Designing Enemy AI

-I envisioned a few distinct enemy behaviors:
+We envisioned a few distinct enemy behaviors:

 - A simple **Patrol** type that just moves around.
 - A more aggressive **Ranged Chase** enemy that actively hunts the player.
 - A **Turret** type (planned later) that would act as a static but dangerous threat.

-To keep these behaviors flexible and maintainable, I introduced an `IEnemyAI` interface — the **contract** that all enemy AIs would follow.
+To keep these behaviors flexible and maintainable, we introduced an `IEnemyAI` interface — the **contract** that all enemy AIs would follow.

 ```csharp
 public interface IEnemyAI